xanderhades/railsgoat/notes.md

 I can then analyze the results from stdout, from brakeman/output.json or from a nicer brakeman/report.html file in a web browser

-I then added `.github/actions/workflows/sast.yml` to scan the repository on a pull request and on a merge to master, and upload the results to github itself, as seen here: https://github.com/xanderhades/railsgoat/security/code-scanning?query=pr%3A1+tool%3ABrakeman
+I then added `.github/actions/workflows/sast.yml` to scan the repository on a pull request and on a merge to master, and upload the results to GitHub, as seen here: https://github.com/xanderhades/railsgoat/security/code-scanning?query=pr%3A1+tool%3ABrakeman

 I then merged this PR to see the results on the master branch.